alexdevero/alex-devero-blog/__drafts__/draft--custom-react-hooks.md

 ### Example no.2: useToggle hook

-Another simple but useful hook can be hook for managing toggle state.
+Another simple, but useful hook can be hook for managing toggle state.
 Such a hook could be useful for creating collapsible components for example.
 It could help you check for current toggle state and switching between "on" and "off" state.
 It could also allow to reset the state or set it manually.

 This hook will be simple.
 It will use useState hook to store toggle state.
 Aside to this, it will have two functions, `handleReset` and `handleToggle`.
 The `handleReset` will reset the toggle state to the initial value.
 The `handleToggle` will reverse current toggle state.
 It switch from "on" to "off" and the other way around.